mcc-us/bookkeeping/_pages/1-glossary.md

 48. *Declining Book Value*: Each year's depreciation expense is calculated based on the asset's remaining book value at the beginning of that year, resulting in decreasing depreciation amounts over time.

-49. *Depreciable base* = Asset fixed value minus salavage value
+49. *Depreciable base* = Asset fixed value minus salvage value

 50. *Depreciation*: The systematic allocation of an asset's cost over its useful life to an expense. **Spreads the cost of an asset over time**.